 Each residency in the Alternative Arts Initiative is designed to serve the specific learning goals and needs of the students through the lens of the creative process.Possible goals of residency work may include:

-To enhance the learning experience, students also are given the opportunity to attend live performances and exhibits by professional artists.
-EFA provides a bus transportation rebate to assist with transportation expenses.
-For more information about these opportunities, view the 2017-2018 Repertoire and Idea Guide (PDF).
+To enhance the learning experience, students attend live performances and exhibits by professional artists.
+AAI schools also receive the EFA Bus Rebate to assist with transportation expenses.

 - Life/Social skills;